 Oustatcher v.
-Clark, 198 A.D.3d 420, 155 N.Y.S.3d 12 (1st Dep't 2021): First Department found that find that respondents' contention that Executive Order 202.8 tolled all FOIL deadlines, is unpersuasive.
+Clark, 198 A.D.3d 420, 155 N.Y.S.3d 12 (1st Dep't 2021): First Department found that respondents' contention that Executive Order 202.8 tolled all FOIL deadlines, is unpersuasive.
 By its terms, EO 202.8 tolled legal "process[es] or proceeding[s] as prescribed by the procedural laws of the state."
-The FOIL framework and deadlines for agency responses to requests are not "prescribed by the proceedings" ensue only when parties are unable to agree on a response to a request, and resort to the courts via CPLR article 78 proceedings.
-The conduct of article 78 proceedings are "prescribed by the procedural laws" of the CPLR.
+The FOIL framework and deadlines for agency responses to requests are not "prescribed by the procedural laws," such as the CPLR and CPL.
+In the context of FOIL requests, legal "proceedings" ensue only when parties are unable to agree on a response to a request, and resort to the courts via CPLR Article 78 proceedings.
+The conduct of Article 78 proceedings are "prescribed by the procedural laws" of the CPLR.
 FOIL requests and responses are not so prescribed (see FOIL-AO-19780 [COOG Sept.
 21, 2020]).